treasuryguild/treasury-apis/docs/discord-voice-attendance-logs-api.md

 - This endpoint requires authentication with a valid API key.
 - Invalid or missing API keys will return a 401 Unauthorized response.
 - Use the `guild_id` parameter to filter results for a specific Discord server when monitoring multiple servers.
+- `startDate` and `endDate` are optional.
+If provided, they must be in `dd.mm.yy` format (e.g. `01.12.25`).
+- When only `startDate` is provided, results from that day (00:00:00.000 UTC) onward are returned.
+- When only `endDate` is provided, results up to that day (23:59:59.999 UTC) are returned.
+- When both are provided, results are returned for the inclusive range; `startDate` must be on or before `endDate`.
+- Invalid date formats return a `400` response with a helpful error message.
+- If no dates are provided, results are not filtered by date (still ordered by newest first).

 ## Multi-Server Support